 Pigeons of hope

-Kajli was selected as an ultra poor participant in the TUP programme in 2013.
-She chose cattle rearing and poultry as her main enterprise and gradually, with her profits, she bought 2 pairs of pigeons.
+Kajli was selected as an Ultra-Poor Graduation participant in the 2013 UPG programme.
+She chose cattle and poultry rearing as her main enterprise and gradually, with her profits, was able to buy 2 pairs of pigeons.
 Now, with 32 pairs of pigeons, she has perfected her small business, selling six pairs and saving three to four for consumption every week.

-The TUP programme provides multiple enterprise options to participants they may choose based on their preference and abilities.
+The UPG programme provides multiple enterprise options to participants that they may choose based on their preference and abilities.
 They are provided training to manage their chosen assets and the cash stipend intends to improve household food security, allowing participants to focus on their enterprises.

 The sizzle of frying fish and waft of lentils fills the house, as Kajli prepares their weekly khichuri.
 “Proper nutrition for my daughter’s weak health was always my concern, and I knew I could quickly learn this trade”, said Kajli.

-Kajli opens the door of the coop to drop some feed.
+Kajli opens the door of the coop to drop in some feed.
 The little birds have opened many other doors for the single mother, allowing her to raise cattle, grow vegetables and build a house with a tin roof.
-“My days start with the soft coos of the pigeons and end on a soft bed now.”
+“My days start with the soft coos of the pigeons and now ends on a soft bed.”